Grilled pineapples with Chilli flakes

 1. Chop fish into bite-size pieces

-2. Combine with prawns and lemon juice in a bowl.
+2. Combine with prawns and lime juice in a bowl.
 Allow to marinate in the fridge while preparing the other ingredients

 3. Heat one tablespoon of olive oil in a high walled frying pan